 Work Center Dispatch List

-The dispatch list in NetSuite Manufacturing app is updated to be color-coded based on status and date to provide instant feedback to the Production Manager, should there be any issues.
+The dispatch list in NetSuite Manufacturing module is updated to be color-coded based on status and date to provide instant feedback to the Production Manager, should there be any issues.

 Fig 16 Dispatch list printing status